jasak17/backend-project/README.md

 - **mongodb** with mongoose
 - **socket.io** was used to create pub/sub system

-## Requirements
+## Requirements:
 - npm
 - mongodb

-## Used ports
+## Used ports:
 - 3000 - tracking-service
 - 4000 - pub-sub-system

 ## Setup
 1. For the best presentation of how our system works open three different terminals in the root directory of our project.

-2. In the first terminal run
+2. In the first terminal run:
 - cd tracking-service
 - npm run create-db
 - npm run build-start
-3. In the second terminal run
+3. In the second terminal run:
 - cd pub-sub-system
 - npm run build-start
-4. In the third terminal run
+4. In the third terminal run:
 - cd cli-client
 - npm install
 - node client.js 1 2